 You may also upload a copy of your link to Dropbox and send the link to us.
 We request that all films provided directly via Dropbox be as a compressed Quicktime (H.264 preferred).

 If posted to a media site, be sure to only post your film as "Private" as films that are available online for viewing will not be considered.
 Please also include the "Private" status film's password so we can watch your film promptly.

 All films submitted to the festival are viewed and scored by a panel of knowledgeable celebrity judges who love both horror and short films.

-If a film is accepted, a high quality ProRes will be required for screening.
-StokerCon2017 cannot be held liable for any filmmakers who do not properly follow-up.
+If a film is accepted, a high-quality ProRes will be required for screening.
+StokerCon2019 cannot be held liable for any filmmakers who do not properly follow-up.

-StokerCon2017’s FINAL FRAME Horror Short Competition will take place in Long Beach, California on Friday, April 28th, 2017.
-You do not need to be present with your film to win .
+StokerCon2019’s FINAL FRAME Horror Short Competition will take place in Grand Rapids, MI on Friday, May 10th, 2019.
+You do not need to be present with your film to win.